dcenturiao/dcenturiao.github.io/_pages/research.md

 ## Working Papers

 **Simulating the local economic losses and regional spillover effects caused by catastrophic wildfires**, with coauthors.
-(Under Review)
+(Revise and Resubmit)

 **Fiscal competition or ideological alignment?
 A study on the spatial diffusion of income tax policies**, with Joshua Hall.

-(Under Review)
+**The external cost of city development dynamics**, with Brad Humphreys and Heather Stephens.

+**Closing the Digital Divide: New Insights on U.S. Broadband Availability**, with Heather Stephens.

+**Reverse Commuting in Polycentric Cities: A Network-Based Measure**, with Eli Kochersperger.

+**The Effects of Connectivity Constraints on the Measurement of Tourism Visitation Using Mobile Device Location Data**, with Matthew Fredriksson, Heather Stephens and Doug Arbogast.

 <br><br>   <!-- adds empty vertical space -->

 ## Working in Progress

-**The external cost of city development dynamics**, dissertation chapter, with Brad Humphreys and Heather Stephens.

 **The traffic externalities of sports events**, dissertation chapter.

 **Traffic externalities of subway extensions**, with Palak Suri.

-**On the government growth**.

-**Closing the Digital Divide: New Insights on U.S. Broadband Availability**.
+**On the government growth: a partial equilibrium macroeconomic growth model to explain cross-country government expenditure trends**, with Vinicius Cicero.